Chart Color Schemes

 Slade Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely affecting the area.
-Notable ones are Mackay Northern Beaches Master Plan, Slade Point Local Coastal Plan, Seagull Street Boat Ramp, and Andergrove Priority Development Area (PDA).
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect this region.
+Notable initiatives include Mackay Northern Beaches Master Plan, Slade Point Local Coastal Plan, Seagull Street Boat Ramp, and Andergrove Priority Development Area (PDA).
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.